socketry/async/README.md

 end
 ```

 If `Async::Reactor.run(&block)` happens within an existing reactor, it will schedule an asynchronous task and return.
 If `Async::Reactor.run(&block)` happens outside of an existing reactor, it will create a reactor, schedule the asynchronous task, and block until it completes.
-The task is scheduled by calling `Async::Reactor.async(&block)`.
+The task is scheduled by calling `Async::Reactor#async(&block)`.

 This puts the power into the hands of the client, who can either have blocking or non-blocking behaviour by explicitly wrapping the call in a reactor (or not).
 The cost of using `Async::Reactor.run` is minimal for initialization/server setup, but is not ideal for per-connection tasks.